 Demonstrate a clear need for which other funds are not available,

 Have received commitment from parish leaders, and

-Include a financial contribution, though not necessarily matching, from the applying parish(es).
+Include a financial contribution, though not necessarily matching, from the applying parish(es), and

 The diocese will be especially pleased to consider applications that

-Foster collaborative ministry by harnessing the potential of two or more parishes, and
+Foster collaborative ministry by harnessing the potential of two or more parishes.

 Preference will also be given to parishes with demonstrated interest in the collaborative regional gatherings and are tithing or consistently increasing their diocesan pledge towards a tithe.
 Grant applications with profit as outcome – no matter the motive – will not be considered.

 Diocesan Council will review applications based on recommendations from a committee of members of council, leaders in the Diocese appointed by the Bishop and Church House staff.

-Recipients must accommodate two site visits from Diocesan representatives during the life cycle of the initiative to assess progress.
+Recipients must accommodate site visits and/or phone conversations from committee representatives during the life cycle of the initiative to assess progress.